LandonWh/Gainesville-Go/Sprint3.md

 * Added Functionality to custom event form
 * Implemented Date of Birth functionality on registration page
 * Started implementing function to remove accounts from the database
+* Expanded the struct of events to include coordinates, start time, end time, address, and whether various boxes such as 21+ were selected during creation.
+* Added a relational database representing a many-to-many relation between Users and Events to keep track of which user is planning on attending which events.
+* Added errors and error messages for attending an event that doesn’t exist, a user that doesn’t exist attending an event, and trying to add a relationship that already exists.
+* Implemented a CORS policy to allow requests that aren’t from the same address